Myles Gaskin Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gaskin's 29.7 rushing yards per game in his three career matchups against the Patriots are 0.8 fewer yards than his over/under in Sunday's game.
+- Gaskin has averaged 29.7 rushing yards per game in his three career matchups against the Patriots, 0.8 fewer yards than his over/under in Sunday's game.

-- Gaskin, in three matchups versus the Patriots, has not run for a TD.
+- Gaskin, in three matchups against the Patriots, has not run for a TD.

-- The Patriots allow 119.3 yards per game on the ground, the NFL's 22nd-ranked rush defense.
+- Gaskin will go up against a Patriots squad that allows 119.3 rushing yards per game and is the NFL's 22nd-ranked rush defense.

-- The Dolphins are up against the NFL's top D when it comes to rushing TDs allowed (eight this year).
+- This year the Patriots have given up eight rushing TDs.
+They are ranked first in the league in that category.

 Recent Performances

-- Against the Titans last week, Gaskin rushed five times for 23 yards (4.6 yards per carry).
+- Gaskin put together a 23-yard rushing performance in last week's matchup with the Titans, carrying the ball five times (averaging 4.6 yards per carry).

-- Over his last three games, Gaskin has racked up 18 carries for 87 yards (29.0 per game).
+- In his last three games, Gaskin has rushed for 87 yards (29.0 per game) on 18 carries.

 Gaskin's Miami Teammates